Ikonat/BI_Marathon_Natia/README.md

 # BI_Marathon_Natia

-Project mission and goal is to track a fast growing Korean isnpired fashion products e-retailing in Philippines and identify trends based on one month dataset, this will help enterprenuers to understand market demand and competitors.
+Project mission and goal is to track a fast growing Korean isnpired fashion products e-retailing in Philippines and identify daily traffic at the most populr onine shop websites, this will help enterprenuers to understand market demand and competitors.

 Project attributes (dimensions and facts)